 4. Referencing: Volunteers continue with assigning reference numbers to the descriptions in the spreadsheet and the material itself.
 After that, we finalise in our archival software the cataloguing of important information, such as a final collection summary, relevant subject terms, collection history and biographical details of the donors.

 5. Digitisation: Once the material is catalogued and the physical material appropriately stored in the repository, it is ready for research.
 Depending on the size, type and condition of a collection, we either scan the material ourselves or authorise a professional contractor with this task.

-2. Shipping: Depending on the type, size and location of your collection there are different shipping options.
+There are different shipping options that depend on the type, size, and location of your collection.
 You can deliver your collection in person.
 If circumstances don’t allow you to do so and you have something small to send, we can refund your postage.
-For larger collections, we can use ULSI Logistic Services
+For larger collections, we use ULSI Logistic Services

 , a moving company that will pick up and transport your material to the EAC free of charge.
 We will make arrangements with ULSI on your behalf.
 Transfer of digital material will be discussed separately.